ciscoheat/mithril-hx/README.md

     }
 }
 ```

+If you don't need the type safety, each interface except Model has a Dynamic equivalent: `DynView` `DynController` and `DynModule`.

 That should hopefully be enough for you to get started.
 Remember, plenty of documentation over at the [Mithril](http://lhorie.github.io/mithril/index.html) site.